Integrating Group Advising into a Comprehensive Advising Program

 - On-campus Venues:Provide opportunities for online students to attend on-campus events, e.g., convocation, graduation, leadership lecture series, that are simultaneously broadcast through the Internet using streaming platforms.

 - Mondays with Maria: Designate specific times when students can chat with their advisor using instant messenger for direct question/answer.

-as a hub for information and provide a blog for updates, information, resources, and to encourage student engagement.
+- Resource Portal: Develop a portal to serve as a hub for information and provide a blog for updates, information, resources, and to encourage student engagement.

-through a quarterly newsletter, email, or posts on the resource portal.
+- On-going Reminders: Send updated program information, important dates, events, and news on current students and alumni through a quarterly newsletter, email, or posts on the resource portal.

-program alumni who can provide new students with support and networking
+- Mentoring Program: Establish a mentoring program to connect new students with experienced students or recent program alumni who can provide new students with support and networking connections.